 Collegiate Leadership Conference of Ohio (CLCO)

-Each November, the Student Ambassador Leadership Program hosts the CLCO at Columbus given the opportunity to develop their leadership skills, hear from expert speakers, engage in hands-on community service experiences, and network with other students students and professionals across Ohio.
+Each November, the Student Ambassador Leadership Program host the Collegiate Leadership students with opportunitites to develop their leadership skills, hear from expert speakers, engage in hands-on community service experiences, and network with other students and professionals across Ohio.